 - Allow silences: it’s the most powerful way to give someone the space to speak.
-On video conversation I have found this so much harder in meetings, coaching it comes more naturally to me.
-Even in virtual team meetings allow colleagues the opportunity to reflect upon a question or statement, not for them to feel they have to immediately jump in with a response.
+In virtual team meetings, for example, allow colleagues the opportunity to reflect upon a question or statement, not for them to feel they have to immediately jump in with a response.

 - Remove distractions: mobiles and smart watches are no!
-Working from home the distractions have increased, from family members and pets making on camera appearances, to the neighbour mowing the lawn!
+As many of us are still working from home, the distractions have increased, from pets making on camera appearances, to the neighbour mowing the lawn!
 However, please be courteous and do the basics such as switching off email notifications, closing your open tabs and moving your phone away from the screen.

 - Head outside: walking meetings are a great way to allow headspace and to connect with someone.
 A great way to do this and still practice social distancing is to take the meeting as a phone call and walk outside.
 If possible, agree that you and the individual will both do this at the same.